JacobHilbert/gillespy-numba-prototype/README.md

 # gillespy-numba-prototype
-Prototype of a python implementation of the gillespie algorithm.
+Prototype of a Python implementation of the gillespie algorithm.
 Uses the numba JIT compiler to speed up the calculations.